OpenSats/website/docs/privacy.md

 _Account and Profile Information._ Users may sign up for, request, or order our Services and may register to receive materials on our Sites.
 Users may also create a login, which is a single sign-on account which is used for common access to many of our Services.
 Personal information collected on the Sites includes community forum content, profiles, photographs, names, unique identifiers, information about your current and past employment affiliations, contact information (address, telephone number, email address, preferred pronoun, etc.), and transaction information (to the extent you share that information).
 In order to access certain personalized services on the Sites, you may be asked to also create and store a username and password for an account from Open Sats.
 In order to improve the functioning of the website and our subsequent communications to users we may also ask users to provide additional optional information regarding your interests, demographics, experience and detailed contact preferences.

 _Donations._ To register for and participate in the Open Sats Projects and related Services, users must have an active login ID and account (see above for information collected related to account registration).
-Open Sats may collect the following information related to financial contributions and :Depending on the Community Bridge Services in which users participate, we may also collect additional information relating to their use of those Services, including:
+Open Sats may collect the following information related to financial contributions and :Depending on the Open Sats Services in which users participate, we may also collect additional information relating to their use of those Services, including:

 - _Donations_: We collect information about financial contributions made, as well as and funds received through the Sites.
 Open Sats generally only records the result of the transaction and any references to the transaction record provided by the third-party site.
 For example, when users make financial contributions to projects, we collect and process the donation amount, allocation to certain projects, and identifiers used to associate that donation with the donor and project in the project&#39;s open and transparent public ledger (unless otherwise agreed to by the donor and Open Sats.
 We also collect disbursement amount and category, recipient name and email, and identifiers related to disbursements of project funds for projects.
 Further, we use third-party services including Stripe to facilitate funding and disbursements.
 If applicable, the third-party site may collect payment information directly to facilitate a transaction.